lukaszmadrzynski/Website-Update/content/pages/ecotours/shangri-la.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >+
+        text: >
-          Experience the magic of observing **Yunnan snub-nosed monkeys in their pristine natural
+          Experience the magic of observing Yunnan Snub-nosed **Monkeys in their pristine natural

           mountain habitat**.
 Witness their daily life unfold, learn about their